 Usually doorstops are filled with sand, pebbles or even rice.
 But one day you will want to wash the doorstop.
 To be able to remove the stuffing and put it back easily, we can simply make a bag to hold the stuffing.

 However, I suggest making two bags.
-One will hold the heavy substance and will be placed at the bottom of the doorstop.
+One will hold the heavy substance and will be placed at the bottom of the DIY denim owl doorstop.
 And the other – some soft polyester or even more eco-friendly option – textile cut-offs and old rags.
 This will be at the top of the doorstop and will keep the shape at the head.

 As the bag of heavy filling will be at the bottom of the doorstop, we should make it the same size and shape as the denim body.